 You will never be able to sell ALL of your inventory at full price.
 Excess inventory is inevitable, however you can still plan for managing markdowns to incentivize customers to purchase.
 Even then, there will be “leftovers” – inventory typically left forgotten in the warehouse and eventually sold to off-price buyers at an unfairly low margin.

-To begin, ask yourself (and try to answer) these questions.
+To begin creating your markdown strategy, ask yourself (and try to answer) these questions.
 Your answers will allow you to understand your numbers, inventory and selling patterns.

 How much do you want to spend on markdowns?